It happens every day.

 Lots of senior leaders say they’re approachable when that’s so not true.

 Remember, even if you think you’re a nice person, you hold the power to hire and fire people.
-Most people are afraid to tell you the truth because they’re afraid of being penalized, pushed to the side, passed over for promotion or even being fired.
+Most people are afraid to tell you the truth because they’re afraid of being penalized, pushed to the side, passed over for promotion, or even fired.

 So, when you get honest and even critical input, celebrate it.